OLE is founded on the belief that every person has the right, not privilege, to a quality basic education.

 Join the Discussion!
 Our CEO and program directors are constantly posting new content in response to recent current events, thought-provoking editorials, reforms in online education, and readers' comments.

-Seeking an Executive Director, OLE Kenya Open Learning Exchange, International, is seeking a passionate and entrepreneurial Kenyan educator to become the Executive Director of OLE Kenya and lead its establishment.
-This involves leading OLE Kenya’s inaugural one-year program with alumni of the Young African Leaders Initiative while developing and implementing a longer-term strategy for OLE
+Seeking an Executive Director, OLE Kyrgyzstan Open Learning Exchange, International, is seeking a passionate Kyrgyz social entrepreneur to become the Executive Director of OLE Kyrgyzstan and lead its establishment.
+This involves leading an OLE Kyrgyz inaugural pilot program within a self-identified area of work and implementing a longer-term strategy for OLE Kyrgyzstan.
+About Open Learning